 - Click Create.

-Do NOT create a guide underneath a guide.
-Only create guides underneath categories.
+Do NOT create a guide beneath a guide.
+Only create guides beneath categories.

 - Title your guide.

 Both the DekiScript code at the top of the page, and any references to article type tags (such as the line "Tags recommended by the template: article:topic-guide") determine how the page behaves.
 If you see these lines on newly created pages, do not remove them.

 - Hover over the Add page summary field to display the page summary icon .

 - Click the icon and enter a page summary.

 The page summary is not only the first paragraph that is displayed on your page, it also is the description that is displayed in MindTouch and Google search results, so make sure to include valuable keywords.